 California Water Service Company, New Mexico Water Service Company, Washington Water Service Company and Hawaii Water Service Company, Inc., are regulated public utilities which provide water service to our customers.
 The rates that we charge our water customers are subject to the jurisdiction of the regulatory commissions in the states in which we operate.
 These commissions set water rates for each operating district independently because the systems are not interconnected.
-The commissions consider to be a fair and reasonable return on invested capital.
+The commissions authorize us to charge rates which they consider to be sufficient to recover normal operating expenses, to provide funds for adding new or replacing water infrastructure, and to allow us to earn what the commissions consider to be a fair and reasonable return on invested capital.